Spain

 (1 unit; For full-year students only)

-This is a semester-long internship for academic year participants that is conducted during the spring semester.
+This is a semester-long internship option for academic year participants that is conducted during the spring semester.
 Every attempt is made to match the internship assignment to the individual's interests.
 If there are no internships available, full-year students will take 3 electives instead of 2 or will do an independent study with the Director.

 The internship period complements the class work of the regular courses taken during the program and is designed to be a challenging personal and professional experience.
 During the internship, students remain under the supervision of the program and continue to reside with the Spanish families.
 They participate in a seminar and carry out required writing assignments and oral presentations.
 They are also required to participate in several cultural activities such as visits to museums, films, theater or book presentations in the city of Madrid.
 The final grade for the internship is based on work submitted for the seminar, the evaluation of the internship supervisor of the host organization, and the program director's evaluation of the student's work in the seminar and at the sponsoring organization.